prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 # Make-container-image-running-XDMOD-on-Rocky-Linux-9
-Make container image running XDMOD on Rocky Linux 9, Singularity and apptainer
+Make container image running XDMOD on Rocky Linux 9, Singularity and apptainer.

+Using sandbox to make it more versatile and easy to be tuned to diffrent systems.

+singularity-ce version 4.3.7-1.el9, Rocky 9.

 ## 1) Make a sandbox using the rocklinux9-yum.def